I was raised with all the usual middle class expectations: Go to university, get a job, get married, buy a house.

 My mothering journey

 My children range from very closely spaced to wide gaps.
 Having had my first child at the age of 21 and my youngest child in the middle-aged years, I have a great deal of insight into many scenarios.
-I’ve also experienced the continuum of premature-breech-vaginally-birthed twins (with all the drama, including expressing and tube feeding), and undisturbed full-term home birth and another special arrival with just me and my husband present to welcome our baby at home.
+I’ve also experienced the continuum of birth experiences from premature-breech-vaginally-birthed twins (with all the NICU drama, including intubation, expressing and tube feeding), to undisturbed full-term home birth and another special arrival with just me and my husband present to welcome our baby at home.

 My goal is to help women connect to themselves and their values, and support them in making informed choices for the most empowering experience.